openheartmind/WISDOM/README.md

 In addition to fixed-duration events, WISDOM could also be used to evaluate dynamic contributions to an ongoing project.
 We intend to prove this concept via the WISDOM project itself, using WISDOM to recognise the full range of project contributions, including but not limited to documents, code, donations, and administration tasks.
 We also intend to explore the concept of a decentralised autonomous funding system, using WISDOM metrics to distribute any financial contributions that we receive (e.g., donations or grants).

 ### Minimum Viable Product
-We’re focusing our early efforts on a minimal viable product (MVP), which is designed to serve our most proven use case: recognising contributions to an academic conference.
-The WISDOM MVP will focus on the first three stages of the [broader framework](https://github.com/openheartmind/WISDOM/wiki/Core-Model) (Record, Review, Recognise) and contain the bare minimum of features required for multiple instances to be created and tested.
+We’re focusing our early efforts on a minimal viable product (MVP), which is designed to serve our most proven use case: recognising contributions to in-person gatherings, whether they be community arts festivals or research conferences.
+The WisdOHM MVP will focus on the first three stages of the [broader framework](https://github.com/openheartmind/cOHMunity/wiki/Core-Model) (Record, Review, Recognise) and will allow any community to create their own instance and populate it with relevant contributions.
 The MVP will have the following core components:

 - Well established data model we can use as a basis for any future data analysis.
 - Front-end facing application that will engage users with a pairwise comparison voting system.